Why is an industry standard needed?

 What are the objectives?

-- To establish an accepted best practice for the calculation and presentation of fiduciary management performance data
+- To standardise the calculations and presentation of fiduciary management performance data.

-- To create an open access structure that is free to use for all industry participants and that does not require the involvement of any specific firm
+- To allow an open access structure that is free to use for all industry participants.

 What are the key points?